electricitymaps/electricitymaps-contrib/web/README.md

 After the above steps, simply run the following steps:

-1. Start the mockserver: `docker-compose up -d mockserver`
+1. Start the mockserver: `yarn run mockserver`
-2. Run `yarn develop`
+2. Run app in another tab: `yarn develop`

 ### Using production API (internal eMap team only)